MarinMcGinley/kammermusikklubburinn/README.md

 # Kammermúsíkklúbburinn 🎻

-A .NET API for managing and exploring data about concerts from **Kammermúsíkklúbburinn**, an Icelandic chamber music club founded on **February 7, 1957**.
+A .NET API for managing and exploring data about concerts from **Kammermúsíkklúbburinn**, an Icelandic chamber music club founded in 1957.
 The database contains information about concert seasons, concerts, performers, composers and pieces performed throughout the club’s history.

 ---